Ousmane Zeidine Ahmeye

-Ousmane Zeidine Ahmeye (born 9 June 1994), is a Nigerien footballer who plays as a forward.
+Ousmane Zeidine Ahmeye (born 9 June 1994), is a Nigerien footballer who plays as a forward/attacker.
+Zeidine Ahmeye joined Akokana FC d'Arlit (Niger) in November 2012, moved to Angers SCO and Saint-Colomban Locminé (France) in August 2013 and July 2014.
+He exited Saint-Colomban Locminé in July 2015, and played for FC Dordoi Bishkek (Kyrgyzstan) in 2016.
+Since May 2018, Zeidine Ahmeye plays under Heartland FC (Nigeria).

 Career

 Club

 In June 2013, Ahmeye signed for French Ligue 2 side Angers.
 On 17 August 2016, Ahmeye signed for Kyrgyzstan League side Dordoi Bishkek.

 International

 Ahmeye made his debut for the Niger national team against Burkina Faso on 23 March 2013.